EV Charging Station Franchise & Dealership in India (2026): Cost & ROI

 | Franchise / partnership (by size) | ₹15 lakh – ₹2 crore |

 These ranges are indicative; the exact figure depends on charger type, the number of bays and the electrical work needed.
 The underlying hardware and infrastructure costs are the same as for an independent build — see the full setup cost breakdown — but a franchise bundles them with services.
+Before committing, run the numbers through the charging station ROI calculator to see what that investment returns at realistic utilisation.
 Verify current investment terms with the operator and confirm connection charges with your DISCOM.

 The value of a CPO-led model is everything that is hard to build alone.
 A typical package includes: